 What are some benefits of having a Bitmoji classroom?

-- It gives us a sense of being in a classroom.
+- It is welcoming and visually appealing.
 It has bookshelves, books, whiteboard, walls, floor, posters, videos, assignments, supplies, and so much more.

 - The students have a routine of checking the agenda.
 One of the first things students want to know is, “What are we doing today?”
 The virtual classroom gives the visual learners a place to look to see the learning targets.
 (Students will probably overlook the learning targets in the google classroom post.)

-- The virtual classroom is interactive.
+- The bitmoji classroom can be interactive.
 You can post a video and have students click on it to watch.
 Students can click on an object to open up their assignment.
 (I used a clipboard to link to the google form assignment.
 Students can click on a book to access the text to read.)
 Of course, I posted videos of how to use the bitmoji classroom before implementing it.

 How do you make a bitmoji?

 1. You will need to get the free bitmoji app. (available through apple store or google play) After installing the app, you can start selecting different features for the bitmoji.
 You will see a bar at the bottom of your screen to scroll through.
 The selections are skin tone, hair color, hairstyle, hair treatment, eye shape, eyelashes, eye size, eye spacing, eye color, eyebrows, eyebrow color, nose, glasses…… and it goes on.
 The last selection is clothing and accessories.
 If you wish to skip glasses or any of the accessories, there is a symbol for you to select.
 (See image below) When you are done creating your bitmoji, you will need to save.
 This process takes between 5-10 minutes depending on how quick you are to make decisions.

 2. Install the bimoji chrome extension on your laptop or computer.
 Log on and be sure to pin the extension so it is easy to find when you need it.
 When you click on the icon, it will show your bitmojis.